ansible/ansible/docs/docsite/rst/become.rst

     allows to set the user you become through privilege escalation, does not imply ``ansible_become: True``

 ansible_become_pass
-    allows you to set the privilege escalation password
+    allows you to set the privilege escalation password.
+See :doc:`playbooks_vault` for details on how to avoid having secrets in plain text

 For example, if you want to run all tasks as ``root`` on a server named ``webserver``, but you can only connect as the ``manager`` user, you could use an inventory entry like this::